 Student bank accounts in Canada: the basics

 Most banks in Canada offer free basic banking to full-time students — this means no fees for chequing accounts, but there may be limits or conditions.
-It should go without saying that it’s important to read through all the fine print before opening an account.
+It’s important to read through all the fine print before opening an account.

-Before you start looking around, think about what services you’ll need.
+Before you start looking around, think about what banking services you may need.
 You may just want a basic chequing account, which allows you to withdraw and deposit money and is appropriate for daily expenses.
-You may want a savings account in order to keep some money separate from your main account.
+You may also want a savings account in order to keep some money separate from your main account.
 Many student banking plans in Canada offer the option to open a chequing and savings account together, which you can use with a debit card.

-Student banking and the GIC requirement for study permits
+Student banking and the GIC requirement for SDS study permits

 If you do require a GIC, check out our guide comparing all the different GIC banks for Canadian study permits.
-This will help you determine the best option that’ll leave you with affordable and efficient banking in Canada.
+This will help you determine the best option for affordable and efficient student banking in Canada.

-A credit card could be useful while you are in Canada, but think carefully before you open one.
+A credit card could be useful while you are in Canada, but think carefully before you secure a credit card.
 While a bit of extra cash could seem helpful, be careful about building up credit card debt.
 Credit rating is important in Canada, and a poor credit score could affect you later on.
-On the other hand, if you are confident you can use a credit card responsibly – remain within your overdraft limit and pay at least the minimum amount each month – your student years could be a good time to start building up a good credit score.
+On the other hand, if you are confident you can use a credit card responsibly — meaning, remain within your overdraft limit and pay at least the minimum amount each month — your student years could be a good time to start building up a good credit score.
 You may want to consider a credit card that offers air miles or points towards other expenses.

 Find out more about credit cards in Canada with the Moving2Canada guide to banking.

 Canada’s online money transfer system is called Interac.
-With Interac, you can send money from your account to any other participating Canadian account — you just need the recipient’s phone number or email address, and you agree a security question and answer between yourselves so the transaction is secure.
-Chances are you’ll encounter Interac during your time in Canada – it’s great for paying back friends or splitting bills, and landlords may ask you to pay rent this way.
+With Interac, you can send money from your account to any other participating Canadian account — you just need the recipient’s phone number or email address.
+Chances are you’ll encounter Interac during your time in Canada — it’s great for paying back friends or splitting bills, and landlords may ask you to pay rent this way.